Nikon P5100 Review

 |Shutter:||8 - 1/2000|

 (98 x 65 x 41 mm)

 |Full specs:||Nikon P5100 specifications|

-The Nikon Coolpix P5100 couples a sensor resolution of 12 megapixels to a Nikkor-branded 3.5x optical zoom lens with optical image stabilization.
-The Nikon 5100 offers up a 2.5 inches LCD display with a higher-than-average 230,000 pixel resolution, as well as an optical viewfinder -- an increasingly rare option these days, and one that's useful in difficult lighting conditions or when you need to economize on battery life.
+The Nikon Coolpix P5100 couples a sensor resolution of twelve megapixels to a Nikkor-branded 3.5x optical zoom lens with optical image stabilization.
+The Nikon 5100 offers up a 2.5" LCD display with a higher than average 230,000 pixel resolution, as well as an optical viewfinder - an increasingly rare option these days, and one that's useful in difficult lighting conditions or when you need to economize on battery life.

-For the enthusiast, the Nikon P5100 offers full program, shutter, aperture, and manual exposure modes as well as 15 scene modes appreciated by less experienced photographers.
+For the enthusiast, the P5100 offers full program, shutter, aperture and manual exposure modes as well as 15 scene modes appreciated by less experienced photographers.
 Hi-ISO and movie modes are also provided.
-Adding to the Nikon P5100's versatility is its compatibility with add-on lens converters, such as Nikon's telephoto and wide-angle lens converters.
+Adding to the P5100's versatility is its compatibility with add-on lens converters, such as Nikonís telephoto and wide angle lens converters.

 The Coolpix P5100 features a quality-crafted body made of solid magnesium alloy, and the body features a quality finish with a comfortable grip covered in grid-pattern rubber.
 The built-in accessory shoe adds support for Nikon Speedlights and advanced i-TTL flash control.